 Table 10.
 Post-Decision Stage

-Perceived Process Actual Process

-No appeals of applications are received, and applicant has clear indication of next steps regarding their development.
+Perceived Process Actual Process No appeals of applications are received, and applicant has clear indication of next steps regarding their development.
 Appeals are minimized to the greatest extent possible and there may be some follow-up with applicants to know their next steps in the building process.
 For larger site plans or developments, letters are sent to applicant's outlining the next steps.
 For other application types, a building permit is usually issued at the end of the appeal period.

-POTENTIAL ISSUES

-- Appeals are costly and time consuming, so open and clear communication between local and County staff and Councils is essential to minimize them. - Uncertainty in the next steps of the development process may frustrate applicants and result in them looking to other communities for future development projects.
+- Appeals are costly and time consuming, so open and clear communication between local and County staff and Councils is essential to minimize them. - Uncertainty in the next steps of the development process may frustrate applicants and result in them looking to other communities for future development projects. - Allowing additional opportunities for the development community to express their development intentions, on a formal and annual basis.

-Continue to document the information that has been shared with applicants through a similar mapbased tracking software recommended for inquires, as a way to 'close the loop' on development files and assist with future capacity planning.
+• Continue to document the information that has been shared with applicants through a similar mapbased tracking software recommended for inquires, as a way to 'close the loop' on development files and assist with future capacity planning.